embedded-office/canopen-stack/docs/docs/hardware/timer/index.md

 void DrvTimerInit(uint32_t freq);
 ```

-The required implementation depends on the time generation mode:
+The required implementation depends on time generation mode:

 - *Cyclic Mode* - the function initializes the internal driver variables for counting the periodic interrupts (and ignores the given frequency `freq`).